Christina Katopodis, PhD, is University Grants Manager at Transformative Learning in the Humanities

-at the Graduate Center, CUNY.
+at the City University of New York.
 She is the winner of the 2019 Diana Colbert Innovative Teaching Prize, the 2018 Dewey Digital Teaching Award, and the 2018 Digital Dissertation Award.
 Katopodis’s research has been supported by the Ralph Waldo Emerson Society Research Grant (2016), and two consecutive GC Provost’s Digital Innovation Grants (2016-18).
-Her dissertation, “Vibrational Epistemologies: Music and Ecology in American Transcendentalism,” examines the influence that human and nonhuman sounds and sonic vibrations had on American thought and literature in the nineteenth century before and after sound recording technology.
+Her current book project, “Sound Ecologies: Music and Vibration in 19th-Century American Literature,” examines the influence that human and nonhuman sounds and sonic vibrations had on American thought and literature in the nineteenth century before and after sound recording technology.
 Katopodis records sounds at Walden Pond for her digital humanities project, The Walden Soundscape

 , an award-winning website that makes sounds at Walden Pond accessible to a wide audience, and calls for a new approach to reading as listening to a text.

-EducationPh.D. in English, Certificate in Women’s and Gender Studies, Certificate in American Studies, The Graduate Center, CUNY, Expected 2020.
+EducationPh.D. in English, Certificate in Women’s and Gender Studies, Certificate in American Studies, The Graduate Center, CUNY, February 2021.

 M.Phil. in English, The Graduate Center, CUNY, September 2016.